glinisdev/fr-jobs-finder/README.md

 - The second service is a Node.js + Express Telegram bot that sends job links to users who have subscribed to specific keywords.

 The crawler service has a cron job that runs every minute to scrape new job postings and save them to the MongoDB database.
-The bot service then retrieves the number of new job postings from the database via API and sends them to the subscribed users.
+The bot service then retrieves the number of new job postings from the database via API and sends them to the subscribed users based of provided keywords.

 To make deployment easier, the entire application is packaged into a docker compose file.